gesa/twitter-video-threads/README.md

 _Because sometimes, you just want to dowload that entire TikTok thread and watch them all on the big screen._

+## Requirements

+expects to find ffmpeg, idk, somewhere in your path.
+(TODO: add an option to specify ffmpeg location)

 ## Usage

 ```shell
 npx twitter-video-threads [options] <tweetID>